Two-Player Zero-Sum Hybrid Games: One-player Infinite horizon Game

-where $\phi$ is the maximal state trajectory rendered by $u$ to $\HS$ from $\xi$. \begin{remark}{Infinite-horizon games} \pn{When the terminal set is empty, i.e., $X =\emptyset$, Problem $(\diamond)$ reduces to an infinite horizon hybrid game as in \cite{leudohygames}, since as \pn{stated} in footnote $5$, the constraint in \eqref{defJTNCinc} is not enforced.
-In this case, the feasible set is such that $\mathcal{M} = \Pi(C) \cup \Pi(D)$ and, for each $\xi \in \mathcal{M}$, the set of complete solutions \pn{$\mathcal{S}_{\HS}^X(\xi)$} is nonempty.
-For infinite horizon games, the set of decision variables $\mathcal{U}_{\HS\IfIncd{_s}{}}^X$ in Problem $(\diamond)$ denotes all joint input actions yielding maximal complete solutions to $\HS\IfIncd{_s}{}$.} \end{remark}
+\sj{over the space of feedback strategies.} \begin{remark}{Infinite horizon games} { \pn{When the terminal set $X$ is empty and maximal solutions are complete,} Problem $(\diamond)$ reduces to an infinite horizon hybrid game as in \cite{leudohygames}, as stated in footnote $4$.
+In this case, the feasible set satisfies $\mathcal{M} = \Pi(C) \cup \Pi(D)$ and, for each $\xi \in \mathcal{M}$, the set of complete solutions \pn{$\mathcal{S}_{\HS}^X(\xi)$} is nonempty.
+For \IfAutomss{such}{infinite horizon\>} games, the set $\mathcal{U}_{\HS\IfIncd{_s}{}}^X$ in Problem $(\diamond)$ denotes \IfAutomss{the inputs that yield}{all joint input actions yielding}\> maximal complete solutions to $\HS\IfIncd{_s}{}$.} \end{remark}